hiroaki222/hiroaki222/README.md

 I am studying web development, web and native applications, machine learning, and so on.

+I'm passionate about exploring new technology stacks and actively dedicate myself to learning and applying them in practice.

 <h3 align="left">Languages and Tools:</h3>
 <table>
   <tr>